Kelamycin Intrauterine Suspension (Canada)This page contains information on Kelamycin Intrauterine Suspension for veterinary use.

 53 to 60 mL

-When properly used in the treatment of metritis caused by oxytetracycline-susceptible organisms, most animals that have been treated with KELAMYCIN INTRAUTERINE SUSPENSION show a noticeable improvement within 24 to 48 hours.
+When properly used in the treatment of metritis caused by oxytetracycline susceptible organisms, most animals that have been treated with KELAMYCIN INTRAUTERINE SUSPENSION show a noticeable improvement within 24 to 48 hours.
 If improvement does not occur within this period of time, the diagnosis and course of treatment should be reevaluated.
-It is recommended that the diagnosis and treatment of diseased animals be carried out by a veterinarian.
-Since many diseases look alike but require different types of treatment, the use of professional veterinary and laboratory services can reduce the treatment time, costs and needless losses.
+Since many diseases look alike but require different types of treatment, the use of professional veterinary and laboratory services can reduce treatment time, costs and needless losses.
 Good housing, sanitation and nutrition are important in the maintenance of healthy animals and are essential in the treatment of disease.

 1) To avoid contamination of other animals, use only one infusion pipette per animal.
 Do not reuse a pipette for infusion into another cow.
 Dispose of used pipette properly.